India cbank seen easing tone, not rates, as economy falters

 Dovish talk at its mid-quarter policy review would fuel expectations that the central bank accelerates moves to begin easing monetary policy after raising interest rates 13 times since March 2010, most recently in October.

-However, the tumbling rupee, which hit a record low on Thursday at 54.30 before central bank intervention pulled it back, puts upward pressure on import prices and complicates inflation management task, traders said.
-The rupee is down more than 18 percent from its July peak.
+However, the tumbling rupee, which hit 54.30 to the dollar on Thursday, down nearly 20 percent from a July peak, puts upward pressure on import prices and complicates the central bank's inflation management task.

 "Quite clearly, weaker rupee is creating its own damage on the inflation front and on growth, (which) keeps the central bank that much further away from easing rates," said Shubhada Rao, economist at Yes Bank in Mumbai.